junkdog/sift/README.md

 ## Features
 - CLI tool for building, querying, and [diff-ing][diff] system models from parsed .class files.
-- System Models consist of Entities and are produced by Instrumenter Pipelines.
+- System Models consist of Entities and are produced by System Model Templates.
 - System Model Templates provide knowledge about technology stacks for static bytecode analysis.
 - Declarative DSL for user-defined templates.
 - JSON serialization of templates for easy reuse and sharing.